dtgoitia/civil-autolisp/README.md

 ## Executing

-NOTE: following paragraph aim is far from being an AutoLISP tutorial.

 Open the `.lsp` file with a text editor and look for `(defun c:`.
 The characters immediately after this are the triggers of the command.

 Let's suppose that you load an hypothetical `hello.lsp` file which looks like this: